- There are 72 sirens countywide.

 - If you are outside, you should seek shelter indoors, preferably in a stairwell, basement, or the lowest building level.
 Do not open windows.
 Click here for more information.

-- Once you are inside a secure location, tune to local media (TV, radio, mobile device, etc.) or NOAA weather alert radio to be informed of the storm location, path and the duration of the warning.
+- Once you are inside a secure location, tune in to local media (TV, radio, mobile device, etc.) or NOAA weather alert radio to be informed of the storm location, path, and the duration of the warning.

 - The sirens are loud (130db at 100ft), but are not designed to be heard indoors.
 If you are within a couple of blocks of a siren, you may hear them indoors, but their intent is to be heard by people outside.